 The Stomp Out Suicide 5K was created out of love and hope in memory of Alissa M. Haines of Wyoming, Minnesota.
 Alissa was lost to suicide on December 29th, 2011.
 Alissa suffered in silence.
 Our goal with the Stomp Out Suicide event is to reach others like Alissa, and to prevent this tragedy from happening again.

 Spanish-speaking community members: Please join us at the Familias Unidas Program, beginning Tuesday, February 7 from 6-8 p.m. at Canvas Health’s Richfield location (1550 East 78th Street; Richfield, MN 55423).
-This is a 13-week program for families facilitated in Spanish by CLUES providers that provides education on chemical health and mental health topics to support families and reduce stigma.
+This is a 13-week program for families facilitated in Spanish by CLUES providers that provides education on substance use and mental health topics to support families and reduce stigma.
 The sessions are free-of-charge and include a light dinner.
 Click on the links for more information: Familias Unidas Flyer and CLUES Brochure.

 As a counselor, Jennifer Peace lives up to her name.
 Since 2012, Jennifer has been volunteering for the Crisis Connection phone counseling service of Canvas Health, gently turning fear and despair into a peaceful path of healing.
 Her outstanding dedication and caring talent led Canvas Health to honor Jennifer with the Dee Nord Community Call Center Volunteer of the Year Award.